 Otherwise, external links and links to .pdfs should exist only within the body copy.
 In addition:

 For support for mastheads, logos and navigation, please contact Web and Mobile Development (WMD).

 Anyone working on a college or school website masthead is welcome to attend the open walk-in training and help sessions that Academic Technology offers in support of Drupal.
 For a schedule of the training sessions and walk-in times, see the Academic Technology training calendar.

 College and school websites are maintained by members of the university community acting as official representatives of the University of New Hampshire.
 Some editors may have access to the masthead.
 Site owners are responsible for complying with all relevant laws, university policies and this standard.

-UNH AT reserves the right to remove any masthead content that it considers to violate this standard any other UNH policies.
+Although UNH AT does not monitor or regularly review website content, it reserves the right to remove any masthead content that it considers to violate this standard any other UNH policies.